APUGames/You-Are-the-Key-Example/README.md

 ## Description

-Many games present players with typical *key & lock* puzzles.
-But what if you were the key?
+Adventure games often present the player with locked doors in which the player must find a key to enter.
+In *You Are the Key*, the player is the key!

 ## Instructions